Disclaimer: The English language text below is

 General Provisions

 Section 1.
-Purpose of this Law
+Purpose of the Law

 (1) This Law prescribes the principles for the structure and